aragon/nest/grants/1Hive/README.md

 **Burn rate**: \$17k/month for 5 months

-- \$15k once for audits and bug bounties.
+- \$15k once for audits and bug bounties

 We estimate needing approximate 1 month to deliver each app, though we plan to do some development in parallel (e.g. Dandelion Org template and onboarding site)